 Practicing mindfulness may be how you manage these in everyday life.
 This process involves being in the present moment and acknowledging and accepting your thoughts, feelings, and bodily sensations.
 Just 15 minutes a day may be enough to put you on the path to healing.

-Dealing with the after-effects of a car accident can take an immense amount of effort.
+Dealing with the after-effects of car accident injuries can take an immense amount of effort.
 However, for the sake of your physical and mental health going forward, it may be worth your time to do these things above.
 Your body and mind will thank you for it.

 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.